-Louise has traveled domestically and internationally with her husband of 42 years, Eugene, who is a U.S. veteran and her twin daughters, Tamika and Jamika, as well as with her work with the Centers for Disease Control and Prevention.
-But she will always call Alberta home.
-She was delighted when asked to become a board member and then later to be elected President of the newly formed Freedom Quilting Bee Legacy, where she will follow in her mother’s footsteps to continue to enrich the lives of the people in Alberta and surrounding communities and to share the wonderful gifts the people of these communities bring to the world.
+Louise has traveled domestically and internationally with her husband of 42 years, Eugene, who is a U.S. veteran and her twin daughters, Tamika and Jamika, but she will always calls Alberta home.
+She was delighted when asked to become a board member and then later to be asked to serve as President of the newly formed Freedom Quilting Bee Legacy, where she will follow in her mother’s footsteps to continue to enrich the lives of the people in Alberta and surrounding communities and to share the wonderful gifts the people of these communities bring to the world.

 Taylor was born in Alberta in 1944, one of 13 children born to Mariah and Kenny Irby, Sr. Like many of his generation, he left rural Alabama to move north for greater opportunities.
 On his 20th birthday he moved to Detroit and made a life for himself there, landing a job at Chrysler within two weeks, eventually marrying and having four children.
 He retired from Chrysler in 1994, “loaded up my truck and headed back home.”
 It was always his dream to return to Alabama.
 On his visits back, he would go to “The Bee” to sit with this mother and watch the women “sewing them big quilts.
 They would have three quilts up at a time.
 They’d sit around quilting and telling stories that I loved to hear.”
 His dad passed in 1977 and he committed to buying his mother, Ms. Marie, some land and building a house.
 Ms. Marie, moved into that house on nine acres of land and lived there until her death